 The world is moving in a digital direction, and nearly every organization has a need for tech-savvy employees.
-In tech recruiting, finding the right person for the job isn’t always as easy as checking off qualifications on a résumé.
-Technical functions—like coding—are best measured using an online interview platform that can record and aid in the analysis of their performance.
+In technical hiring, finding the right person for the job isn’t always as easy as checking off qualifications on a résumé.
+Technical functions—like coding—are best measured using a code interview platform that can record and aid in the analysis of their performance.

 But keep in mind that even a phenomenal computer programmer won’t bring much to the table if they lack basic communication skills.
 A company’s culture is about more than just a collective hub of talented individuals all doing their own thing.
 Everyone should have the ability to work together towards a singular goal; understanding the role they play on a holistic level.

-Not every hiring manager has technical experience, so what can they do to reduce that learning curve?
-Gaps in technical knowledge can be filled using a mixture of communication between the IT and hiring departments, and a multi-tiered online technical assessment that looks at every relevant aspect of a candidate’s interview performance.
+Not every technical hiring manager has technical experience, so what can they do to reduce that learning curve?
+Gaps in technical knowledge can be filled using a mixture of communication between the IT and technical hiring departments, and a multi-tiered coding online test that looks at every relevant aspect of a candidate’s technical interviewing performance.

 Interviewing for technical positions begins with an understanding of human metrics, or the hard and soft skills necessary to do the job.
-A technical interview is a process that includes more than one evaluation.
-The hiring manager will need to know how to identify information that can give real insight into the candidate’s skill set.
+Technical interviewing is a process that includes more than one evaluation.
+The technical hiring manager will need to know how to identify information that can give a real insight into the candidate’s skill set.

-When it comes to hiring technical staff, their employment history and accomplishments are extremely relevant.
+When it comes to technical hiring, a candidate’s employment history and accomplishments are extremely relevant.
 Don’t just ask about the place where they worked; make an effort to learn more about their role in different projects, the speed at which they progressed through the company, and the reason they left former positions.
 A person who’s highly skilled and talented in a technical position will climb through the ranks quickly.
 Asking for a detailed history can shed some light on their skill level, ability to work with others, and their potential for growth.

 Even a brand new college graduate may have broken new ground during their time at school.
 Listen to what the candidate has to say, and how they say it.
 A real asset is authoritative without being arrogant and is always open to learning new techniques and materials.

-Improve your results with these online technical assessment strategies
+Improve your results with these technical hiring strategies

 Probing deeper into a candidate’s qualifications can expose hidden talents and weaknesses.
 It’s a matter of asking the right questions and understanding how to interpret the results.
 These strategies can help:

-During an online technical assessment, a candidate is usually encouraged to solve a wide array of different problems.
-An online interview can record the results, the time it took to complete a problem, and the accuracy of their solutions.
+During a coding online test, a candidate is usually encouraged to solve a wide array of different problems.
+A code interview platform can record the results, the time it took to complete a problem, and the accuracy of their solutions.

-Under pressure, it’s easy to make mistakes, and when an interview doesn’t mimic a realistic scenario for your company, then it’s important to consider the thought process of the candidate.
+Under pressure, it’s easy to make mistakes, and when a coding online test doesn’t mimic a realistic scenario for your company, then it’s important to consider the thought process of the candidate.
 Encourage them to take notes, and review these with them afterward.
 This provides valuable insight into their problem-solving skills and their ability to communicate under pressure.

 It’s easy for a person to go online and come up with the perfect set of answers for “canned” interview questions.
-An online technical assessment can’t be fooled, but the in-person interview requires some additional finesse.
+A code interview platform can’t be fooled, but the in-person interview requires some additional finesse.
 Sit down with the engineering team and come up with a list of questions and scenarios that are original and valuable.
 Anticipate the answers of the candidate, and lead the interview in a direction that allows you the most insight.

 Soft skills are those skills that are necessary to survive and thrive in your organization’s culture.
 These include a candidate’s ability to communicate, work with others, and respond to the professional chain of command.
 Evaluating these involves a careful assessment of the way the person reacts during every portion of the interview.
 Their tone of voice, attitude, and professional social skills can all play a part in their ability to succeed and bring something positive to the company.

 Technical positions require coding knowledge and the ability to apply it to real-life programming and development scenarios.
-Codility’s technical screening tools offer a precise approach to candidate assessment that saves time and puts you face-to-face with the most qualified person for the job.
+Codility’s code interview platform offer a precise approach to candidate assessment that saves time and puts you face-to-face with the most qualified person for the job.